ewhey22/latent-denoiser-dac/README.md

 # Clean Before You Code: Denoising in Neural Audio Codec Continuous Latent Space

-Code from an MSc dissertation on speech denoising in neural audio codec latent space, using Descript Audio Codec (DAC).
+Code from my MSc dissertation on speech denoising in the neural audio codec latent space, using Descript Audio Codec (DAC).

+- Denoising is performed in the **pre-quantised codec latent space**, leveraging a pretrained DAC encoder that already provides speech compression and a task-relevant representation (computationally efficient).
+- To the best of my knowledge (as of Aug 2025), no prior work uses **adversarial (GAN) objectives** to train a denoiser that operates directly on a codec’s pre-quantised latents.
+- I show that **latent-only training** can produce effective denoising while keeping training **memory requirements low**.

 DAC: [descriptinc/descript-audio-codec](https://github.com/descriptinc/descript-audio-codec)

 ## What’s in this repo
 - Latent denoiser: `src/denoise_module.py`